 The good news is there is hope for individuals who grew up around alcoholism.
 Research has identified ways that therapy can help.
 Having a collaborative therapeutic relationship with a skilled therapist will provide a space where you can learn new skills for coping, process through your history of trauma, and move forward into your own healthier life.
 Specific therapy approaches can be used to best match your personal situation and unique characteristics.
 You can explore these options with a therapist.

-For more than 40 years, The Meadows trauma treatment program has been helping trauma victims heal and learn the skills necessary to cope with the devastating, and often hidden, effects of trauma.
-It was specifically designed for trauma survivors by Pia Mellody and a team of world renowned experts including Dr. Peter Levine, John Bradshaw, Dr. Shelley Uram, Dr. Jerry Boriskin, Dr. Bessel van der Kolk and Dr. Claudia Black.
+For nearly 50 years, The Meadows trauma treatment program has been helping trauma victims heal and learn the skills necessary to cope with the devastating, and often hidden effects of trauma.
+It was specifically designed for trauma survivors by Pia Mellody and a team of world renowned experts including Dr. Peter Levine, John Bradshaw, Dr. Shelley Uram, Dr. Jerry Boriskin, Dr. Bessel van der Kolk, and Dr. Claudia Black.

 Getting Help For Alcohol Addiction

 At The Meadows, we treat all phases of alcohol addiction.
 From detoxification to our primary treatment program, we build foundations for long-term abstinence and sobriety.
-We focus on making changes in the way one lives, faces problems, and relates to others.
+We focus on making changes in the way you live, face problems, and relate to others.

 Recovery from alcohol addiction may not seem possible, but it is.
-Once a person admits to having a problem, he or she has started down the path of recovery.
+Once you admit to having a problem, you have started down the path of recovery.
 Many patients trust The Meadows’ alcohol treatment program to help them begin their journey toward sobriety.